Lokivir/git-notes/commands.md

 |`git add --all`		|same as `git add .` but including the **whole** project						|

 ## git commit
-`git commit` records the changes made to the repository by committing the current contents of the index and the given log message, to describe the changes made.
+`git commit` records the changes made to the index (staged files) by committing them with a log message to the repository.

 ### Synopsis
 ```